-- Press the shutter button - The remaining time until the next exposure and its number is displayed at the top right. - The LCD panel will switch off automatically between recordings.
-Tapping the shutter button reactivates the LCD panel before the next exposure.
+- Press the shutter button - The remaining time until the next exposure and its number is displayed at the top right.

+• The camera will switch off automatically between shootings.
+Tapping the shutter button reactivates the camera.

 To cancel a running serial exposure